eProsima/vulcanexus/docs/rst/tutorials/core/deployment/keys/topic_keys.rst

         Your browser does not support the video tag.
     </video>

-User may notice that this initial approach is not the most efficient one, as it entails the creation of multiple topics, publications and suscriptions.
+User may notice that this initial approach is not the most efficient one, as it entails the creation of multiple topics, publications and subscriptions.
-But, apart from being inneficient, it also makes the application more complex, harder to maintain, and resource demanding.
+But, apart from being inefficient, it also makes the application more complex, harder to maintain, and resource demanding.
-Moreover, as a consequence of creating far more entities than needed, the application incurrs in an unnecessary discovery overhead.
+Moreover, as a consequence of creating far more entities than needed, the application incurs in an unnecessary discovery overhead.

 Lets go a step further.
 In this second approach a single topic is used in which all the sensors will publish their data.